TheAmazinGreat/86-Motor-VPF-FFB-Base/readme.md

 I've included a second option for a gimbal to be printed in several pieces without supports.
 This gimbal is experimental and if there are concerns about strength, I recommend printing Gadroc's gimbal or one of the orignal protomaker/Mabo designs.

+Power wires currently feed through the left panel and leave an XT60 connector dangling to allow for connection, future release mat see this mounted in the panel.

 # Credits
 Original authors are listed below: